Hardcore Cork

 Limestone - fossilised coral reef

 Limestone is quite spectacular.
 While the Old Red Sandstone is made of sand and fine rock material, limestone is made entirely by marine organisms and mud.
-As in the modern-day Bahamas and the Great Barrier Reef, countless numbers of sea creatures such as corals grow on the seafloor, constructing their skeletons and platforms from the chemical compound calcium carbonates.
+As in the modern-day Bahamas and the Great Barrier Reef, countless numbers of sea creatures such as corals grow on the seafloor, constructing their skeletons and platforms from the chemical compound calcium carbonate.
 As they die, all that is left is the calcium carbonate structures.

 This is what we find today as limestone, making up a huge part of Cork's foundation.
 Imagine all that limestone once was a great ocean with beautiful coral reefs teeming with life.
 The limestone in Cork dates back from the Carboniferous period, and can tell us a great deal about what the area was like back then.
 The grey cleaved limestone above is from the Little Island Formation, a layer of limestone rock particular to Cork.